COMMUNITY-BASED FEDERAL WORK STUDY

 Q. Can I receive Federal Work Study funds if I am also receiving funds from another source i.e. a grant from the Kent Justice Foundation, Justice Stevens Fellowship, PILI funds, Equal Justice America funds, or other funds?

-A. Students are considered fully-funded once they reach $5500.
-If you will receive less than $5500 from other sources of funding for your legal aid or government work this summer, then yes, you will be considered for federal work study funding in order to get you to $5500 in earnings this summer.
+A. During the summer students are considered fully-funded once they reach $5500.
+If you will receive less than $5500 from other sources of funding for your legal aid or government work during the summer, then yes, you will be considered for federal work study funding in order to get you to $5500 in earnings in the summer.
 All sources of summer funding must be disclosed on the federal work study application; and if you receive additional sources of funding after turning in your application, you must promptly let Michelle Vodenik, the program administrator, know or you may withdraw your federal work study request.